-Automated Traffic Enforcement Technology, commonly known as photo radar, should only be used to make our roads safer — not generate revenue.
+Automated Traffic Enforcement Technology, commonly known as photo radar, should only be used to make our roads safer.
+Photo radar includes mobile devices and fixed, intersection safety devices.

-That’s why we’re implementing new photo radar guidelines (PDF, 560 KB) that focus on improving traffic safety, increasing transparency and enhancing photo radar data collection.
-These will help municipalities implement immediate changes to enhance clarity, improve photo radar site locations and revenue streams.
+New photo radar guidelines (PDF, 560 KB) were announced in February 2019 to help municipalities implement immediate changes to enhance clarity, improve photo radar site locations and revenue streams.

 These guidelines are based on 4 guiding principles: